insin/nwb/docs/guides/ReactComponents.md

 Disables building the demo app.

-Use this if you want to develop against the demo app using nwb's development server, but have your own setup for demonstrating your component or library.
+Use this if you want to develop against the demo app using nwb's development server, but have your own setup for demonstrating your module.

 > If you don't need the demo app at all, you can delete `demo/`.